wragge/dfat-documents-web/_volumes/volume-15-1949-indonesia/83-high-commission-in-new-delhi-to-department-of-external-affairs.md

 ---
+doc_date: '1949-01-14'
+doc_num: 83
+doc_order: 83
+naa_refs:
+- naa_barcode: 550230
+  naa_control_symbol: 383/1/2/5
+  naa_series: A1838
+  reference: '[AA : A1838, 383/1/25]'
-title: "83 High Commission in New Delhi to Department of External Affairs"
+title: High Commission in New Delhi to Department of External Affairs
-volume: "Volume 15: 1949, Indonesia"
-doc_id: 6252
+vol_full_title: 'Volume 15: Australia & Indonesia’s Independence – The Transfer of
+  Sovereignty, 1949'
 vol_id: 15
-doc_date: 1949-01-14
+vol_title: 'Volume 15: 1949, Indonesia'
 ---

-# 83 High Commission in New Delhi to Department of External Affairs

-## Cablegram 28 NEW DELHI, 14 January 1949
+Cablegram 28 NEW DELHI, 14 January 1949

 Nehru referred to Asian conference yesterday when addressing Indian Journalists' Association in Calcutta.
 He emphasised that it was not being held outside United Nations Charter, that Charter encouraged regional arrangements and that India proposed to function entirely in terms of the Charter.
 There was no opposition or hostility to countries like Britain and United States.
 They were not invited because 'that would have converted Conference into something different from what it was intended to'.
 He denied any intention of forming an Asian bloc as against European Countries or America saying that India had been opposed to forming any blocs for any hostile purpose.
 The Conference was not Anti- European, Anti-American or Anti-Western but he said it is certainly opposed to the conception of Imperialism or colonialism.